Diamond cut is the most important aspect of the 4Cs when buying a diamond. It determines the amount of sparkle and fire that a diamond will display.

-Cut itself can make a diamond look bigger, improve the face up color and mask inclusions.
-This means you get a free boost in the other aspects of the 3Cs (color, carat and clarity) just by having a better cut!
+Cut itself can make a diamond look bigger, improve the face up color and help mask inclusions.
+This means you effectively get a “free” boost in the other aspects of the 3Cs (color, carat and clarity) just by having a better cut!

-You see, a well cut diamond will have better proportions that doesn’t cause excessive carat weight to be hidden in its side profile.
+The thing is, a well cut diamond will have better proportions that don’t cause excessive carat weight to be hidden in its side profile.
 This makes the diamond appear the right size for its weight compared to another diamond that is cut deeply and faces up smaller.

-Having an increased light return will make the diamond face up whiter since more light is reflected back into the eyes of the viewer.
-Lastly, well cut diamonds will display an intense scintillation and fire which can easily hide inclusions under its sparkle.
+Having better light return will make the diamond face up whiter since more light is reflected back into the eyes of the viewer.
+Lastly, well cut diamonds will display an intense scintillation and fire which can help hide inclusions under its sparkle.

 In a well cut stone, a large percentage of light that enters the diamond gets reflected back into the viewer’s eyes.
 This gives the diamond a bright looking appearance and enhances its luster.

-With less ideal cut conditions, light is lost through the sides of the diamond instead of being reflected back into the viewer’s eyes.
-This translates to a less brilliant and darker appearance in the diamond.
+With less ideal diamond cut quality, light is lost through the sides of the diamond instead of being reflected back into the viewer’s eyes.
+This translates to a less brilliant and darker appearance of the diamond.

 In a typical grading report for a round brilliant diamond, you can find a similar diagram like the example below.
-On this diagram, an averaged measurement for different parts of the diamond will be indicated.
+On this diagram, the averaged measurements of the corresponding facets are indicated.

-The easy alternative would be to simply use the GIA/AGS cut grading as a filter to select round diamonds.
-Gemological labs like GIA or AGS take the proportion variations of a diamond into account when assigning a cut grade.
-If any particular aspect of the cut proportions is an issue, the diamond will be assigned with a lower cut grade accordingly.
+Gemological labs like GIA or AGS take the proportion variations of a diamond into account when assessing a diamond’s cut grade.
+If any particular aspect of the cut proportions has an issue, the diamond will be downgraded and assigned with a lower cut grade accordingly.

-But first, I want to show you visual appearances of the various cut grades by using photographic examples.
+But first, I want to show you the visual appearances of the various diamond cut grades using real-life examples.
+You will get to interact with video listings and see how they look like up-close.
 Head onto the next page and continue reading…